caglartunc/Oyku_Personal_page/Research1.md

 May 2017.

 ## Research in Progress
-*   Scharding, T., Nagpal, M., **Arkan, O.** & Warren, D. E. What are you thinking about?
-The importance of normative deliberation to ethical decision-making at work.
+* **Arkan, O.**, Nagpal, M., Scharding, T. & Warren, D. E., Don’t Just Trust Your Gut: The Importance of Normative Deliberation to Ethical Decision-Making at Work, submitted to Journal of Business Ethics.
-*   Warren, D. E. & **Arkan, O.** Promoting Effective Whistleblowing.
+* Alzola, M. & **Arkan, O.**, Whistleblowing in the Catholic Church: The Role of Wrongdoing Characteristics and Ethical Climate, selected as one of the papers awarded the Taking Responsibility Initiative grant from the Fordham University, target journal Business Ethics Quarterly.
-*   Warren, D. E. & **Arkan, O.** Technology Firms as facilitators of Expression and Suppression of Voice.
+* Warren, D. E. & **Arkan, O.**, Promoting Effective Whistleblowing: The Role of Financial Incentives and Whistleblowing Retaliation.
-*   Warren, D. E. & **Arkan, O.** How to reduce unethical behavior and promote voice: The role of moral ownership and perspective-taking.
+* Arkan, O., Preserving the image of the ethical organization: Impression management and whistleblowing.
-*   Alzola, M. & **Arkan, O.** [Organizational Ethics, Secrecy, and Whistleblowing in Clergy Abuse Cases](https://www.fordham.edu/info/29949/miguel_alzola_and_%C3%B6yk%C3%BC_arkan).
+* Warren, D. E. & **Arkan, O.**, How to reduce unethical behavior and promote voice: The role of moral ownership and perspective-taking.